navin20/wrinkles-detection/README.md

-# For  the classificiation coding refer to my another repository  <href = "https://github.com/navin20/Image-Classification-Using-Keras">
+# For  the wrinkle classificiation coding refer to my another repository -> "https://github.com/navin20/Image-Classification-Using-Keras"

-# for the code and just modify it according to the folder
+# just modify the code according to the folder name like wrinkles or non wrinkles and train it and test